 There’s definitely nothing fancy here, but when you’re talking scratch-made fries, it doesn’t have to be.

-Serve these bad boys with your favourite dipping sauce or enjoy as they are.
+Serve these crispy fries with your favourite dipping sauce or enjoy as they are.
 There’s no going wrong!

 To really take things to another (delicious) level, load up these French fries (like I did in this loaded wedge recipe)!
 Talk about a treat!